Zstefanov/AE-Automation-TS-Playwright/README.txt

 QA Automation Project for Automation Exercise API
-This repository contains two separate API testing frameworks for testing the endpoints at Automation Exercise API List.
+This repository contains both front-end(ui, e2e) and back-end API testing for the Automation Exercise API List.

 Project Structure
-├── playwright-ts/       # TypeScript + Playwright API testing framework
+The project is structured to support both UI and API testing, with a clear separation of concerns.
-└── README.md           # This file
+- `features/`: Contains Cucumber feature files for BDD-style testing.

-Frameworks Overview
+- `steps/`: Contains step definitions for the Cucumber feature files.
-Playwright TypeScript Framework
+- `config/`: Contains configuration files for different environments and test settings.
-A Node.js based testing framework using Playwright’s API testing capabilities and TypeScript for type safety.
+- `tests/`: Contains the actual test cases, both for UI and API.

 Key Features: